The Life of Apostle John

 Despite the considerable commitment John had to Jesus, Peter James, and John could not look at Jesus and safeguard him during the prayer moments at the Garden of Gethsemane.

 However, he was the only disciple who could stand by Jesus while on the cross.

 From the book of Acts, John was such an influential leader in the early church; Paul significantly uses John as a pillar of the Jerusalem church in the second book of Galatians.

-According to the Christianity customs and beliefs about the holy persons, he is pronounced as St John.
-It is believed that John died and was buried at Ephesus.
+According to Christianity customs and beliefs about holy persons, he is pronounced as St John.
+It is believed that John died and was buried in Ephesus.

 John was one of the highest-positioned followers of Jesus and the most trusted among the three.

 The first three apostles were the only people who witnessed the raising of the Jairus daughter (Mark 5:37).

 During the transfiguration of Jesus, an event where Jesus became transfigured, John was among the disciples who Jesus took up the mountain where Moses and Elijah, who were the earliest prophets, appeared.